jmilet/jmilet.github.io/_posts/2016-03-13-dialyzer-basics.markdown

 categories: Dialyzer elixir erlang
 ---

-These are my notes about Dialyzer mean to help me to remember how it works.
+These are my notes about Dialyzer meant to help remember myself how it works.
 You can find a complete definition and instructions here [http://erlang.org/doc/man/dialyzer.html](http://erlang.org/doc/man/dialyzer.html).